 The Guy’s Guide to Cosmetic Treatments

 In 2019, roughly 10% of those seeking non-surgical aesthetic procedures were males.
 There is also a robust interest in male cosmetics in the millennial generation, which will only increase as they continue to age.
 Until recently, the rate-limiting factor was probably lack of education, but now, even males are becoming more and more educated about cosmetics.
-We recently spoke with Dr. Gregory Delost and Medical Aesthetics Provider, Amanda Holesko, MSN, FNP-C to learn more about cosmetic treatment options for men.
+From our Mentor, OH practice, we recently spoke with Dr. Gregory Delost and Medical Aesthetics Provider, Amanda Holesko, MSN, FNP-C to learn more about cosmetic treatment options for men.

 What motivates men to try cosmetics?